wileyj/s3-sftp-bridge/README.md

    Unfortunately we can't use the Github .zip file directly, because it zips the code into a subdirectory named after the repo; AWS Lambda then can't find the .js file containing the helper functions because it is not on the top-level.

-2. Upload the edited s3-sftp-bridge-deploy.template to com.gilt.public.backoffice/cloudformation_templates
+2. Upload the edited templates from the cloud_formation directort to com.gilt.public.backoffice/cloudformation_templates.

 ## License